 On December 22, 2021, the Trust announced a 1-for-5 reverse split of the shares of beneficial interest of ProShares UltraShort Bloomberg Natural Gas ETF (ticker symbol: KOLD).
-The reverse splits were effective prior to market open on January 14, 2022, when the funds began trading at their post-split price.
-The reverse splits were applied retroactively for all periods presented, reducing the number of shares outstanding and resulted in a proportionate increase in the price per share and the per share information of the fund.
-Therefore, the reverse splits did not change the aggregate net asset value of a shareholder's investment at the time of the reverse splits.
+The reverse split was effective prior to market open on January 14, 2022, when the fund began trading at its post-split price.
+The reverse split was applied retroactively for all periods presented, reducing the number of shares outstanding and resulted in a proportionate increase in the price per share and the per share information of the fund.
+Therefore, the reverse split did not change the aggregate net asset value of a shareholder's investment at the time of the reverse split.

-On May 11, 2022, the Trust announced a forward share split on ProShares UltraShort Yen and ProShares UltraBloomberg Crude Oil and a reverse share split on ProShares UltraShort Bloomberg Natural Gas and ProShares UltraShort Bloomberg Crude Oil.
+On May 11, 2022, the Trust issued a press release announcing a forward share split on ProShares UltraShort Yen and ProShares Ultra Bloomberg Crude Oil and a reverse share split on ProShares UltraShort Bloomberg Natural Gas and ProShares UltraShort Bloomberg Crude Oil.
 The Splits did not change the value of a shareholder's investment.
 ProShares UltraShort Yen executed a 2:1 Forward Split of its shares.
 ProShares Ultra Bloomberg Crude Oil executed a 4:1 Forward Split of its shares.
-The Forward Split was effective at the market open on May 26, 2022, when the Funds began trading at their post-Forward Split prices.
+The Forward Splits were effective at the market open on May 26, 2022, when the Funds began trading at their post-Forward Split prices.
 The ticker symbol for the Funds did not change.
-The Forward Split decreased the price per share of the Funds with a proportionate increase in the number of shares outstanding.
+The Forward Splits decreased the price per share of the Funds with a proportionate increase in the number of shares outstanding.
 ProShares UltraShort Bloomberg Natural Gas executed a 1:4 Reverse Split of its shares.
 ProShares UltraShort Bloomberg Crude Oil executed a 1:5 Reverse Split of its shares.
-The Reverse Split was effective at the market open on May 26, 2022, when the Funds began trading at their post-Reverse Split prices.
+The Reverse Splits were effective at the market open on May 26, 2022, when the Funds began trading at their post-Reverse Split prices.
 The ticker symbol for the Funds did not change, but the Funds issued new CUSIP numbers (74347Y813 for KOLD and 74347Y797 for SCO).
-The Reverse Split increased the price per share of the Funds with a proportionate decrease in the number of shares outstanding.
+The Reverse Splits increased the price per share of the Funds with a proportionate decrease in the number of shares outstanding.